yogi1967/MoneydancePythonScripts/index.md

   - or drag and drop the .mxt file onto the Moneydance left side bar;
   - or Extensions, Manage Extensions, add from file to install.
   - or Menu>Extensions>add from file>choose \<extension_name\>.mxt file, then click open/install;
-  - (Note: The .mxt file must not be renamed.
-Sometimes downloading/unzipping adds a number to the end of the filename)
+  - (**Note: The .mxt file must not be renamed.** Sometimes downloading/unzipping adds a number to the end of the filename - example: it must be named extensionid.mxt NOT extensionid_2.mxt)

 3) Accept any warning(s) that the extension is unsigned (this simply means that Moneydance have not signed / verified my extension).
 Click Install Extension.